-The Brain Injury Rehabilitation Trust (BIRT) is the UK charity leading brain injury rehabilitation.
-It offers specialised assessment and rehabilitation services for people suffering a disability as a result of brain injury, including traumatic brain injury (TBI), stroke and other forms of acquired brain injury.
+The Brain Injury Rehabilitation Trust (BIRT) is the UK's leading charity in brain injury rehabilitation.
+BIRT offers specialised assessment and rehabilitation services for peoplewith a disabilities resulting from brain injury, including traumatic brain injury (TBI), stroke and other forms of acquired brain injury.

-Founded in 1992, BIRT provides specialist assessment and rehabilitation at specialist centres across England and Scotland, enabling people who have suffered brain injury to function as independently as possible, develop their lives as they choose and participate in the wider community.
+Founded in 1992, BIRT provides specialist assessment and rehabilitation at specialist centres across England, Scotlandand Wales, enabling people with a brain injury to function as independently as possible, develop their lives as they choose and participate in the wider community.